Skip to content

 Preprocessors

-Preprocessors transform querysets before filters are applied.
+Preprocessors transform the queryset before filters are applied.

-Basic Usage
+Basic usage

 def exclude_deleted(filterset, queryset):